 July 2008 Federal legislation for all states provided up to 13 weeks of extended benefits for workers who exhausted their regular UI benefits.
 November 2008 Legislation added up to seven weeks to the earlier extension (EUC Tier I), for a total of up to 20 weeks.
 These added benefits are only payable for weeks beginning on or after November 23, 2008, and included a second extension (EUC Tier II) of up to 13 weeks for high unemployment states, which includes California, and also added an extra \$25 of UI benefits for each week a claimant is eligible for at least \$1 in UI benefits, also known as the Federal Additional Compensation (FAC).
 February 2010 legislation added additional extensions including Tier III (an additional 13 weeks), Tier IV (an additional 6 weeks), and an additional week to Tier II.
 For Tier II, an additional week of benefits was added to the original 13 weeks for a total of 14 weeks.

-The "Middle Class Tax Relief and Job creation Act of 2012," enacted February 22, 2012, made some modifications to the original EUC provisions, lowering the total potential weeks available for Tiers I, III and IV.
+The "Middle Class Tax Relief and Job creation Act of 2012," enacted February 22, 2012, made some modifications to the original EUC provisions, lowering the total potential weeks available for Tiers I and III, and increasing the potential weeks available for Tier IV.
 This act did, however, ensure these 100% federally funded EUC benefits would continue through 2012.
-The last date to file EUC Tiers I - IV is now December 23, 2012.
-The last payable date for these claims is January 2, 2013.
+The "American Tax Payer Relief Act" enacted January 1, 2013, extended the last date to file EUC Tiers I - IV to December 22, 2013.
+The last payable date for these claims is now December 28, 2013.
 FAC benefits expired as of December 11, 2010.